judka-uriel/uriel-book/uriel_en.md

 retained their affiliation with their tribe.

-The situation then unfolded as follows: a proselyte from the camp of *erev rav* came to the camp of b'nei Yisrael, i.e. <!-- *ezrachim* --> the native inhabitants, and attempted to pitch his tent in the camp of his mother in the tribe of Dan.
+The situation then unfolded as follows: a proselyte from the camp of *erev rav* came to the camp of bnei Yisrael, i.e. <!-- *ezrachim* --> the native inhabitants, and attempted to pitch his tent in the camp of his mother in the tribe of Dan.
 But the Israelites from the tribe of Dan told him that after undergoing conversion his father is considered to be Avraham, and not the